Floor Loaded vs Palletized: Which is Right for You?

 Amazon FBA, or fulfillment by Amazon, is very particular about how freight arrives at their warehouses.
 They prefer that freight arrives at their warehouse palletized.

-While they will accept floor-loaded trailers, they have many rules as to how floor-loaded freight should be stacked.
-Not adhering to their guidelines could result in your shipment being refused.
+While they will accept floor-loaded trailers, they have many rules as to how they should be stacked.
+Not adhering to their guidelines for floor loaded or palletized shipments could result in your shipment being refused.

 Leave a Reply